AustinBray77/AustinBray77/README.md

 <h1>👋 Hi, I’m Austin</h1>
 <h2>About Me:</h2>
 <p>
-	I am a 17 year old developer from Toronto, Ontario, Canada.
+	I am a 18 year old developer from Toronto, Ontario, Canada.
 I am currently entering my senior year at Danforth Collegiate and Technical Institute.
 I have been programming since about the age of 12, but only really started to get into it when I learned C# and Unity in late 2019.
 I program for recreation but also competitively with C++.
-I have received distinction in the 2020 and 2021 Canadian Computing Competition ran by the University of Waterloo.
+I have received distinction in the 2020, 2021, and 2022 Canadian Computing Competitions ran by the University of Waterloo.
 Although I do well, I enjoy project building more than the algorithm solving which competitive programming demands.
 I currently have one app available
 	<a